david2628/Work2Play/SRS.md

 ### 1.2 Scope

-The document should be used for internal purposes only.
+The document is designed for internal purposes only.

 ### 1.3 Definitions, Acronyms and Abbreviations